jasiekmiko/aviary/aviary-angular/README.md

 ## Build
 Run `ng build` to build the project into  the `dist/` directory.
-`dist/` will be included in the server deployment as the frontend resources.
-Run before deploying.
+This `dist/` should be deployed to one of the website-hosting buckets in Google storage under the appropriate name.
 Use the `--env=prod` flag for a production build.
 Ideally we'd use the `--prod` flag which also turns AOT compilation on, but this throws an error at the time of writing.